 Starting a Company: FAQs on Malta Company Formation

-Below we answer the most frequently asked questions about Malta Company Formation.
+Below we answer the most frequently asked questions about Malta Company Incorporation

 Malta Company Formation: What are the steps?

-The process to incorporate a company within Malta is not lengthy;
+The process to setting up a company in Malta is not lengthy;

-- One needs to submit all the essential due diligence documents together with the incorporation documents;
+- One needs to submit all the essential due diligence documents together with the Malta company incorporation documents;

 - A bank account needs to be opened and a share capital must be deposited.
 The minimum share capital of a private company is €1,165, whilst for public companies, it stands at €46,588.
 Bank account may be opened outside Malta.
 Even though an individual may opt not to open a bank account, he/she still needs to prove the initial share capital.